 The Plus plan, however, does not include any of the lead assignment rules, shareable account insights cards, dashboards or workflow automation found in the Professional plan.
 For this reason, it is best for solopreneurs, highly independent sales representatives or those with a sales process that cannot be automated.

-The Professional plan increases the number of records you can manage to 250,000 and doubles the amount of bulk email that can be sent out each month per user while costing $49 per user, per month.
+The Professional plan increases the number of records you can manage to 250,000 and doubles the amount of bulk email that can be sent out each month per user at a cost of $49 per user, per month.
 The Professional plan lets you customize your dashboard.
 It also gives you the ability to assign role-based permissions and automate workflow tasks like Salesforce’s Lightning Professional plan does, but at a lower price point.

 The Professional plan is best for teams of more than one individual that want to send more marketing messages or tailor the dashboard data to fit their unique business needs.
 It is also a good fit for sales managers who would like to limit what their teams can do or see based on roles.